ccamel/awesome-ccamel/README.md

 - [Orange-OpenSource/hurl](https://github.com/Orange-OpenSource/hurl) - Hurl, run and test HTTP requests with plain text.
 - [Pauan/rust-dominator](https://github.com/Pauan/rust-dominator) - Zero-cost ultra-high-performance declarative DOM library using FRP signals for Rust!
 - [ProvableHQ/leo](https://github.com/ProvableHQ/leo) - 🦁 The Leo Programming Language.
 A Programming Language for Formally Verified, Zero-Knowledge Applications
+- [Rafaeltheraven/extendable-data](https://github.com/Rafaeltheraven/extendable-data) - A set of rust macros that allows you to specify data that can be "extended" or inherited from.
 - [Ralith/hecs](https://github.com/Ralith/hecs) - A handy ECS
 - [RedStoneCoin/redstone-rs](https://github.com/RedStoneCoin/redstone-rs) - Redstone Project is a p2p custom blockchain implementation, comprised of a network of interconnected sub-chains for better speed and scalability.
 - [Restioson/xtra](https://github.com/Restioson/xtra) - 🎭 A tiny actor framework